pureprofile/pureprofile-sdk-ios/README.md

 }
 ```

-Be aware, using PaymentEvent DOES NOT give you a full picture about all users transactions on a panel, as it covers only direct transactions when user completes a survey.
+Be aware that `PureprofilePayment` events DO NOT give you a full picture about all user transactions, as they cover only direct transactions when users get rewarded after completing a survey.
 Other transactions might be issued by automatic workers or customer support.
-To get information about all transactions happening on a panel, you have to implement a process that will query our back-end API.
-More information can be found here: [https://pp-us-ah-api.pureprofile.com/api-docs/#/panel/get_api_v1_public_transactions_panel__panelUuid_](https://pp-us-ah-api.pureprofile.com/api-docs/#/panel/get_api_v1_public_transactions_panel__panelUuid_)
+To get information about all transactions happening on a panel you have to implement a process that will query our back-end API.
+More information can be found [here](https://pp-us-ah-api.pureprofile.com/api-docs/#/panel/get_api_v1_public_transactions_panel__panelUuid_).

 ---------